utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Read Raw Memory Bytes
 ^^^^^^^^^^^^^^^^^^^^^

 The satellite reads and sends back the contents of the flash memory starting at the specified address and reading the specified number of bytes.
 The maximum number of bytes that can be read in one command is 106 bytes (to match the biggest block type of PAY_OPT, 10 byte header + 32 fields * 3 bytes, don't want to make the message buffers on OBC any longer).
+Note that if you try to read the command log of the read command, the success bytes will not have been written yet and therefore will be shown as 0xFF.

 Data - read data